Parshat Vayikra

 Midrash Rabbah Bereshit Rabbah 56:5

-We all know the story: God commands Abraham to sacrifice his beloved son, Isaac.
+The familiar story is this: God commands Abraham to sacrifice his beloved son, Isaac.
 Abraham, with unwavering faith, prepares to fulfill this divine decree.
-"They came to the place tha...
+"They came to the plac...

 CreationHeavenAngelsNoah & Flood